mysociety/fixmystreet/customising/config.md

       You must provide the URL of a MapIt server, and nominate what types of area from it you want to use.
 If you leave this blank, a default area will be used everywhere (a URL needs to be given for non-web things, like sending of reports, to function). <!-- TODO explain this: function? -->
+      If the MapIt you are using requires an API key, you can provide one.
     </p>
     <p>
       See also <code><a href="#mapit_id_whitelist">MAPIT_ID_WHITELIST</a></code> to